 Any student pursuing a degree in Electrical Engineering needs to check out Olin College.
 At Olin College, EE scholars get the benefit of a really focused program.
 It is established in the suburban region of Needham, Massachusetts.

-It's difficult to beat Pennsylvania State University - Penn State Altoona if you want to study Electrical Engineering.
-With 55 students enrolled, EE is one of most popular majors at Pennsylvania State University - Penn State Altoona.
+It's difficult to beat Pennsylvania State University - Altoona if you want to study Electrical Engineering.
+This is quite a common major at Penn State Altoona, with 16.0% of undergrads enrolled in it.
 Situated in Altoona, Pennsylvania, this university is ideal for learners who thrive in an urban atmosphere.

 Kettering University is a good decision for students pursuing an Electrical Engineering degree.
-The EE degree program at Kettering is quite focused.
+15.7% of undergrads at Kettering University are EE students.
 The setting in a large city is wonderful for students seeking ample choices for networking, excitement, and discovery.

-Capitol College is a great choice for students pursuing an Electrical Engineering degree.
-14.7% of undergraduate students at Capitol College are EE students.
-Situated in Laurel, Maryland, Capitol College supplies a safe, suburban environment for students.
+Capitol Technology University is a great choice for students pursuing an Electrical Engineering degree.
+At Capitol Technology University, 14.7% of undergraduate students major in EE.
+The neighborhood of Laurel, Maryland, is satisfactory for students who like a more tranquil, suburban place.

 Cooper Union for the Advancement of Science and Art is a great choice for individuals interested in an Electrical Engineering major.
 At Cooper Union for the Advancement of Science and Art, EE students have the benefit of a highly focused program.
 The setting in a major city is great for scholars trying to find adequate opportunities for social networking, adventure, and exploration.

 Any student who is interested in Electrical Engineering has to look into Milwaukee School of Engineering.
-This is a fairly common subject of study at MSOE, with 14.0% of undergrads enrolled in it.
+EE is a fairly popular major at Milwaukee School of Engineering exceeding 80 graduates in 2018.
 Positioned in Milwaukee, Wisconsin, this institution is a very good option for students who enjoy the joy of a major city.

-It's hard to beat Universidad Politecnica de Puerto Rico - Hato Rey Campus if you want to pursue Electrical Engineering as a major.
-At Universidad Politecnica de Puerto Rico - Hato Rey Campus, EE scholars get the benefit of a highly focused curriculum.
+It's hard to beat Universidad Politecnica de Puerto Rico if you want to pursue Electrical Engineering as a major.
+EE is one of the most popular majors at Universidad Politecnica de Puerto Rico with more than 59 graduates in 2018.
 Hato Rey, Puerto Rico is the perfect environment for students who get pleasure from the active city life.